Best VPN service 2020: the best VPN provider revealed

 Nord provided some really impressive speeds.
 While not quite at the broadband’s maximum we did see 105mbps reported, one of the quicker VPNs in this round-up.
 Like PureVPN there are a number of modes to accelerate certain services and provide more protection if you need it.
 We like this and the app is easy to use.

 Netflix does work on the UK VPN exit points.
 We were also able to use the US Netflix service.
 The BBC’s iPlayer also worked fine on the Nord UK servers, it obviously won’t work on non-UK exit points though because of the licence fee rules.

-3. Goose VPNSign up to Goose VPN
+3. WindscribeSign up to Windscribe

 4. Express VPNSign up to Express VPN